YanickT/astonomische-methoden/README.md

 ## Loss
 The relative squared error was chosen as loss.
 This should cause the relative uncertainty to stay constant over the redshift.

+## additional notes
+The residues of the quasar network (with regularization) clearly shows a structure.
+Since these are very small we expect this to be caused by very few data which are shifted away from the others.
+But this may need further discussion.